SalmanAhmad-code/chatbot-app/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

 - [Hugging Face](https://huggingface.co/) for providing excellent AI models
 - [Stable Diffusion](https://stability.ai/) for the image generation model
 - [OpenAI](https://openai.com/) for the chat completion API

-## 📞 Support

-If you have any questions or issues, please open an issue on GitHub or contact the development team.

 ---